lsst-sqre/gafaelfawr/docs/dev/development.rst

 Updating dependencies
 =====================

-Runtime Python dependencies for Gafaelfawr are recorded in :file:`pyproject.toml` like a regular Python package.
+All Gafaelfawr dependencies are configured in :file:`pyproject.toml` like a regular Python package.
-Development dependencies are separately recorded in :file:`requirements/dev.in`.
+Runtime dependencies are configured in ``project.dependencies``, and development dependencies are configured under ``dependency-groups``.
+The following dependency groups are used:

+dev
+    Dependencies required to run the test suite, not including the dependencies required to run tox itself.

+docs
+    Dependencies required to build the documentation.

+lint
+    Dependencies required to run pre-commit_ and to lint the code base.

+tox
+    Dependencies required to run tox_.

+typing
-Dependencies needed to run :command:`tox` are recorded in :file:`requirements/tox.in`.
+    Dependencies required to run mypy_

+These dependency groups are used by the tox configuration in :file:`tox.ini` to install the appropriate dependencies based on the tox action.
+The development virtualenv in :file:`.venv` will have all of these dependency groups installed so the developer can freely use commands such as :command:`ruff` and :command:`mypy`.

+A frozen version of all of these dependencies is managed by uv_ in the file :file:`uv.lock`.
+This is used to pin all dependencies so that they only change when a developer intends to update them and is prepared to run tests to ensure nothing broke.

-After changing any of those files, run :command:`make update-deps` to rebuild the frozen dependency files in :file:`requirements/*.txt`.
+After changing any dependency, run :command:`make update-deps` to rebuild the :file:`uv.lock` file and update any JavaScript dependencies.
-Those frozen dependency files are used to build the release Docker image, and are used as the dependencies in tox environments for testing, documentation builds, and other checks.

-:command:`make update-deps` should also be run as part of the release process to update frozen dependencies to their latest versions.
+To also update the development virtualenv, run :command:`make update` instead.

 Temporary Git dependencies
 --------------------------

-By default, :command:`make update-deps` records the hashes of all dependencies.
+By default, all Python dependencies are retrieved from PyPI.

-It therefore cannot be used for Git dependencies, which are sometimes convenient during development.
-If you need to depend on, for example, a Git version of Safir, change the ``safir`` dependency in :file:`pyproject.toml` to something like:
+Sometimes during development it may be useful to test Gafaelfawr against an unreleased version of one of its dependencies. uv_ supports this by setting a `dependency source <https://docs.astral.sh/uv/concepts/projects/dependencies/#dependency-sources>`__.

+For example, to use the current main branch of Safir_ instead of the latest released version, add the following to the end of :file:`pyproject.toml`:

 .. code-block:: toml

-   dependencies = [
-      # ...
-      "safir[db,kubernetes] @ git+https://github.com/lsst-sqre/safir@main#subdirectory=safir",
-      # ...
-   ]

-Then, run :command:`make update-deps` to regenerate frozen dependencies.
+   [tool.uv.sources]
+   safir = { git = "https://github.com/lsst-sqre/safir", branch = "main", subdirectory = "safir" }

+The :command:`uv add` command can be used to configure these sources if desired.
+As always, after changing dependencies, run :command:`make update` or :command:`make update-deps`.
+Gafaelfawr will now use the unreleased version of Safir.

-Do not release new non-alpha versions of Gafaelfawr with Git dependencies.
+Do not release new non-alpha versions of Gafaelfawr with these types of Git dependencies.
 The other package should be released first before a new version of Gafaelfawr is released.

 .. _db-migrations: